Nikon D3000 vs D7500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3000 and Nikon D7500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3000 does not offer wifi capability.
+In contrast, the D3000 does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Nikon D3000 and the Nikon D7500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.